 Stuff I can do

-- Whether you're at home or in the pub, have a soft drink or tap water (It's free!) with your alcoholic drink.
+- Whether you're at home or in the pub, have a soft drink or tap water (it's free!) in between your alcoholic drinks.

-- Fill up on something healthy before you fill up on alcohol.
+- Fill up on something healthy before you start drinking.
 Eating food before drinking and some nibbles in between drinks can help to slow down alcohol being absorbed in your stomach.
 Just don’t eat too much - projectile vomiting isn’t much fun either!

 - Be aware of how much you’re drinking.
-You can get apps to check how many units you’ve had from what you’ve ordered.
-It’s ok if you don’t understand units, the apps will do all the maths for you.
+You can get apps to check how many units you’ve had, whether at home or the pub.
+Alcohol units can be confusing, but the apps will do all the maths for you.

-- Cut down how much you’re drinking…literally!
-Instead of opting for a pint, try half a pint; it gives you a chance to try other beers and ales.
-Or just top off your wine with lemonade for a spritzer – this will keep the unit consumption down.
+- Cut down on how much you’re drinking…literally!
+Instead of opting for a pint, try half a pint - it will give you a chance to try other beers and ales too.
+Or, just top off your wine with lemonade for a spritzer – this will help to keep your unit consumption down.

 Want to know more ways to keep your drinking at a healthy level?
 Check out Drink Aware’s MyDrinkaware App - a handy tool to help you calculate how much alcohol you're drinking.

 Here are some tell-tale signs that alcohol might be taking control:

 - You worry about your next drink, and when you’ll get it.

-- You’ll try to get a party or social gathering organized so that you can also have a drink.
+- You’ll try to get a party or social gathering organised just so that you can have a drink.

-- You want a drink when you wake up.
+- You want a drink as soon as you wake up.

 - You're feeling blue or always worried because you’ve had one too many pints.

 - You’ve got the shakes from not drinking.
-You also sweat more and feel sick.
+You could also be sweating more or feeling sick.